SHC12/am-todo-app/README.md

 **Step 3:**

-Connect a device with debugging on using ADB and run the project with:
+Connect a device with debugging using ADB and run the project with:

 ```
 flutter run lib/main.dart